wolfSSL/wolfssl/SECURITY-POLICY.md

 **Use of the wolfSSL Vulnerability Report Template is mandatory.** All security reports must be submitted using [`SECURITY-REPORT-TEMPLATE.md`](SECURITY-REPORT-TEMPLATE.md), with every required field completed.
 Reports that do not use the template, or that leave required fields incomplete, will not receive CVE consideration.

 Submit the completed template to **secure@wolfssl.com**, optionally encrypted to the [wolfSSL security PGP key](https://www.wolfssl.com/.well-known/pgp-key.asc).
-This address reaches the security team directly and is the correct channel for anything under embargo.
+Use this address for anything under embargo.

 Non-template submissions may still be reviewed on the merits and, where appropriate, addressed as hardening fixes in a future release.
 CVE assignment requires a complete template.